 What Studies Are Saying About Cell Phone Use While Driving

 A 2017 study on more than 3 million motorists by Zendrive concluded that motorists are on their phones for about 88% of their trips — and of these trips, the average phone use was 3.5 minutes per hour of driving.

-The full extent of the fatal results of texting while driving remains underreported due to the fact that there are three kinds of knowledge about these cases, according to the National Safety Council.
+According to the National Safety Council (NSC), the full extent of the fatal results of texting while driving remains underreported because there are three kinds of knowledge about these cases.
 Knowledge of texting while driving auto-accidents are either: known, suspected, or unknown.
-For example, if a fatal auto-accident involved only one vehicle, then the exact reason for the crash may not be able to be determined.
-But, sometimes texting while driving can be suspected as the cause.
+For example, if a fatal auto accident involved only one vehicle, then the exact reason for the crash may not be determined.
+But sometimes texting while driving can be suspected as the cause.
 It can only be known that it was the cause if there is evidence or a confession.